A tiny project to enable more tiny projects

 I have a workshop.
-It's nice, and it's also fucking cold in the winter, and also cold most of the year after the sun goes down.
+It's nice, and it's also fucking cold in the winter, and cold most of the year after the sun goes down too.
 Sometimes I want to stay inside in the warm, and I don't want to work on my desk because there's not much space left after a keyboard, mouse, two 27" monitors, a cat cushion, and a cat.

 So I wanted an indoor workbench for working on small, clean projects.
 I could have bought one, but none did what I wanted a bench to do.
 I wanted mine to be a 70cm square and allow a desk chair to go under it.
 That's why I made one.

-Instead of buying the brackets for it, I welded two pieces of 50x50x2mm steel angle together, with some 20x20mm box section to reinforce it.
+Instead of buying brackets to mount a worktop to the wall, I welded two pieces of 50x50x2mm steel angle together, with some 20x20mm box section to reinforce it.

 The brackets got welded onto a sheet of 700x700x1.5mm galvanised steel, with some 10x10x1.5mm angle section along the width to keep the horizontal spacing while I fitted it to the wall.
-That meant some of the galvanising got burned off, but that's better than having none of it galvanised.
-Also, it's indoors, so it shouldn't rust much anyway; I left the angle brackets unpainted because they didn't need to be.
+The work surface has a chance of seeing liquid, so galvanised steel made sense.
+Welding burned off some of the galvanising, but that's better than having none of it galvanised.
+I left the angle brackets unpainted because they didn't need to be painted; unless something is frightfully wrong with the weatherproofing of this place they are unlikely to see any liquid.

 After rounding off the corners I covered every edge with this door protector strip that I had left over from making my day-job-office desk chair.
-That keeps me safe from the edges, but that also stops small screws from rolling off the edge.
+That keeps me safe from the edges, and stops small screws from rolling off the work surface.

 I needed a pot for pens and small tools.
-If I ordered one online I'd have to wait until the next day, and if I went into town to buy one I'd have lost about an hour.
+If I'd ordered one online I'd have to wait until the next day, and if I'd gone into town to buy one I'd have lost about an hour.
 Instead, I welded some bits of 3.5mm-thick steel box section together and added a 2mm steel plate on the bottom, all of which took me probably less than an hour.

 When all you have is a hammer, everything looks like a nail; when your happy place is one with a MIG welder and an angle grinder, most problems feel like they need to be solved with steel.
 This weighs well over a kilo and a half.
 I don't think I'm jinxing myself by saying that my cat will have difficulty pushing this off the bench.

 As you can see, I added some peg board behind the bench.
-I've started replicating some of the tools I can't be bothered to go down to the shed to fetch.
-That started with a selection of pliers; I'll do screwdrivers next, after I figure out which ones I use most regularly.
+I've started a second collection of the same tools I have down the shed, because if I don't have to go down the shed to get a tool for a job I'll be more likely to do that job rather than put it on the Procrastination Pile.
+The collection started with a selection of pliers; I'll do screwdrivers next, after I figure out which ones I use most regularly.

 I also added a small box storage rack behind it.
-Because it'll have nothing heavy in it (unlike the ones in the workshop, loaded up with bolts and probably dangerously over-capacity) I could go for the cheap plastic racking.
+Because it'll have nothing heavy in it (unlike the ones in the workshop, loaded up with bolts and probably dangerously over-capacity) I went for the cheap plastic racking.
+It's good enough, and it's not like me to overkill anything, right?

 See you next time.